 - Memory.
 A report conducted by the University of California at San Diego School of Medicine discovered higher scores on verbal memory tests in females than males, which might play a role in the potential of women’s brains to compensate for cognitive impairments and to the delay of a medical diagnosis and appropriate treatment.

 - Employment.
 Memory decrease in females ages 60 – 70 who never worked was more significant than in women with continual employment, per the results of research conducted by the University of California Los Angeles – indicating that “consistent cognitive stimulation from work helps increase cognitive reserve in women.”

 - Lifestyle.
 Given that a healthy lifestyle, including a diminished frequency of stress, helps decrease Alzheimer’s risk, women can be particularly vulnerable – since they are typically in the role of family caregiver, a recognized inducer of tension.

 These conclusions emphasize the need for women to take care of their own health and wellness, and Home Sweet Home In-Home Care is prepared to assist.
 We offer the reliable respite care that makes it possible for family caregivers to take much recommended breaks from caring for their loved ones and focus on self-care.
 Our caregivers are specifically trained and experienced in meeting the unique needs of those with Alzheimer’s disease, providing family members the peace of mind in knowing their senior loved ones are benefiting from the highest quality care.
-Reach out to us at (269) 373-5444 to find out more about our Kalamazoo senior care services.
+Reach out to us at (269) 373-5444 to find out more about our services in home care in Kalamazoo, MI.
 You can also reach us at (269) 849-9252 (St Joseph), (269) 763-5350 (Paw Paw, MI) or (269) 963-9888 (Battle Creek, MI).